-There are various ways to find a place to rent, whether you are looking to rent a house or flat or a room in a shared house.
-The most common ways include:
+There are various ways to find a place to rent, whether you are a single person or if you have a family:

 online searches of property websites

-If you are a single person who is at risk of homeless, Elmbridge Rentstart might be able to help you to find a place to rent.
+If you are single and urgently in need of somewhere to stay Elmbridge Rentstart may be able to help you find a place to rent.

-If you are in receipt of benefits or on a low income, you may be able to get some financial help through Housing Benefit or Universal Credit, to help pay some or all of your rent.
-When you rent from a private landlord, the Local Housing Allowance (LHA) is used to work out how much Housing Benefit you might get.
+If you are in receipt of benefits, or on a low income, you may be able to get some financial help through Housing Benefit or Universal Credit.
+If you do rent from a private landlord, then the Local Housing Allowance is used to work out how much Housing Benefit you might get.

 Once you find a property

-If you find a place to rent you will normally have to pay a deposit to the landlord or letting agent.
-This can be the equivalent of 6 weeks’ rent although this can vary.
+Most landlords expect a rent deposit, that can be the equivalent of 6 weeks’ rent, although it can vary.
 In addition, the landlord will normally request that you pay the first month’s rent in advance.

-If you find a property through a lettings agent or estate agent you may be charged administration fees for their services.
-Before you pay any money out, find out exactly what the fees are and that you are sure that you have the funds to cover these costs.
+Lettings agents and estate agents may also charge administration fees for their services.
+So, before you pay any money out and agree to anything, find out exactly what the fees are.
+You also need to make sure you have the funds to cover these costs.

 If you agree to rent a property from a private landlord, you will normally receive a written tenancy agreement outlining the terms and conditions of your tenancy.
-You should ask for a copy of the tenancy agreement and read it carefully and if you are unsure about it, you should get further advice before you sign it.
+You should ask for a copy of any tenancy agreement and read it very carefully before you sign it.
+If you are unsure about anything, get further advice before you agree and sign.

-More information and online guidance is available from Shelter and Citizens Advice.
+More information and guidance is also available from Shelter and Citizens Advice.